l1g4v/l1g4v.github.io/_posts/2023-01-09-multilayer-perceptrons-and-deep-learning.md

 ## Implementation

 Once again I'll be using GNU Octave because libBLAS is a thing and there's no need to reinvent the wheel.
-I got the training and test dataset here: https://pjreddie.com/projects/mnist-in-csv/
+I got the training and test dataset from [here](https://pjreddie.com/projects/mnist-in-csv/).

 ```m
 old_state = warning ("off", "Octave:shadowed-function");